Jason-Cyber-Projects/Azure-Siem-Lab/README.md

 - **Brute-force login attempts** (multiple failed logins)
 - **Failed login followed by success** (potential credential compromise)
 - **Suspicious endpoint activity** (PowerShell/admin behavior)
--  **Logins from different IP addresses for the same account** ( Geolocation detection)
+-  **Sign-ins from different IP addresses for the same account** (Impossible logins due to geolocation)

 ---

 ## Validation Approach
-Detection rules were tested by generating controlled activity within the environment, including repeated failed logins and endpoint actions, to ensure alerts were triggered and visible in Microsoft Sentinel.
+Detection rules were tested/validated by controlled activity within the environment, including repeated failed logins and endpoint actions, to ensure alerts were triggered and visible in Microsoft Sentinel.

 ---